 Bluehost staging tool is integrated directly into WordPress and is similarly easy to use.
 You just prompt the creation of the copy, work on it, and push the changes to live once you're happy with it.

 All in all, both SiteGround and Bluehost come with excellent interfaces and website management tools.
-But there’s a couple of differences.
-SiteGround wins the control panel part of this Bluehost vs SiteGround comparison, while Bluehost takes the lead when it comes to site staging.
-It includes this feature in all plans, which is not the case with its competitor.
+But there are a couple of differences.
+While Bluehost takes the lead when it comes to site staging and simplicity, SiteGround offers a all-in-one-place custom panel that's intuitive and easy to navigate.

 SiteGround vs Bluehost performance